Balajih1994/Cusotomer-Segementation-Clustering/README.md

 Here's a brief version of what you'll find in the data

-Cust_Number: Unique customer identification number
+1.Cust_Number: Unique customer identification number

-Yearly_Income: Annual income of the customer
+2.Yearly_Income: Annual income of the customer

-Age: Age of the customer
+3.Age: Age of the customer

-Cust_Spend_Score: Spending score of the customer
+4.Cust_Spend_Score: Spending score of the customer

-Sex: Gender of the customer (0 = male, 1 = female)
+5.Sex: Gender of the customer (0 = male, 1 = female)